 Auction house Christie’s is celebrating its most lucrative online fine wine sale ever, following a recent auction that realised $2.3 million in total.

 The sale of the Benjamin Ichinose collection – held online from 16-31 July – made more than 200% above its pre-sale estimate, and represents the biggest online sale held by the house since it launched e-auctions several years ago.

-Highlights from the sale included old vintages of Bordeaux and Burgundy, such as a Jeroboam of 1970 Romanee-Conti ($75,000), six bottles of 1971 Cuvee Vieilles Vignes Musigny from Comte de Vogue ($43,750), a magnum of 1929 Chateau Mouton Rothschild and a further two bottles of 1929 Haut-Brion.
+Highlights from the sale included old vintages of Bordeaux and Burgundy, such as a Jeroboam of 1970 Romanee-Conti ($75,000), six bottles of 1971 Musigny Cuvee Vieilles Vignes from Domaine Comte de Vogue ($43,750), a magnum of 1929 Chateau Mouton Rothschild and a further two bottles of 1929 Haut-Brion.

 Elsewhere, buyers snapped up bottles of 1961 claret from Lafite, Cos d’Estournel, Petrus, Ausone and Burgundy’s Armand Rousseau, as well as an imperial of 1973 Mouton Rothschild and six magnums of 1961 Bollinger R.D.

 Chris Munro, Head of Department, remarked: “This collection represented one of those rare opportunities to acquire great wines from an impeccable source, and our clients responded with enthusiasm.
 Well cellared, bought with strict guidance from importers and producers from a hugely knowledgeable and loved collector, we are delighted to report that nearly every bottle offered from this impeccable collection found a new home.”